BANKONPYTHAI/qubic-dev-kit/README.md

 * Run the Environment Setup Script:

-  Execute the environment_setup.sh script to install dependencies and clone the necessary repositories.
+  Execute the environment_setup.sh script to install dependencies and clone the necessary repositories and build them all.
   ```bash
   sudo ./environment_setup.sh
   ```